All Episodes

 When are we going to find out the rest of this story?

-I always wonder what reporter is withholding what we should know right now for his or her book that will come out after it's all said and done, a year after Obama leaves office.
+Every time a scandal breaks or every time Obama breaks something, I always wonder what reporter is withholding what we should know right now for his or her book that will come out after it's all said and done, a year after Obama leaves office.

-But we will not know that, even though there are probably people who know that and could document it now, we will not be told that.
+We'll probably get the true story on Amnesty, the true story on Ebola, and how they were all tied together from the Oval Office, but we will not know that, even though there are probably people who know that and could document it now, we will not be told that.

 We'll be left to surmise that.

-And after the fact we'll get another book that explains all of these details.
+And after the fact, we'll get another book that explains all of these details.

 You know what someone did?

-Somebody planted, somebody hacked her computer, somebody from the regime.
+Somebody planted, somebody hacked her computer.

-She's not sure who, but she knows this happened.
+Somebody from the regime, she's not sure who, but she knows this happened.

-She's the former reporter from CBS that tried to cover Fast and Furious, tried to cover Benghazi, and was shut down by her network by the White House, shut down by everybody.
+She's the former reporter from CBS that tried to cover Fast and Furious, tried to cover Benghazi, and was shut down by her network, by the White House, shut down by everybody.

 And she has revealed that something that we all know, the assignment editors inside all of these networks actually make decisions on what stories to cover based on whether they will or will not help Obama and the Democrat Party.